Frequently Asked Questions

 My child wants to be on the same team with his/her friends.
 Is that possible?
 Unfortunately, requests for players (non-siblings) to be on the same team cannot be honored due to the player draft.

 My child has never played football will this be difficult for him/her?
-At this time, first year players are only for Jr Micro age group 7 & 8.
-All other age group must have a minimum of one year football tackle experience.
 We have multiple divisions per age range.
 Our coaches pride themselves on teaching the game of football in accordance with each individual division and level of skill.
 Practices will include basic instruction and safety techniques.

 Are the coaches certified?
 Our coaches are required to participate in on field and classroom training sessions as mandated by our Conference.

 Is there a minimum play rule?
 Yes, we have a 10-play minimum play rule per game for the regular season and 5 play minimum play rule per game in the playoffs for all players.

 If my child cannot make every practice will that limit his/her playing time?
 Practices are 3 days a week (after Labor Day) and it is very important that your player attend each practice.
 Missing practice could limit playing time and/or the minimum play rule.
 Talk with your coach regarding attendance /schedule issues.

 Are there tryouts for positions?
 Once players have been drafted to a team, the coaches will give each player the opportunity to try out for various positions.
 All coaches will work with players to determine which position best suits the player and his/her skill level.